DIPSAS/emetra/README.md

 # Coding style

-All code shoule have a uniform style, and the coding style should be the best style we can come up with.
+All code should have a uniform style, and the coding style should be the best style we can come up with.
-These is what we currently believe in:
+This is an outline of what we currently believe is the best style.

 ## Naming things

-Follow naming standards from **Delphi** libraries and the style defined in [Object Pascal Style guide](http://edn.embarcadero.com/print/10280 "Object Pascal Style Guide"), but this is hard and nobody gets it quite right:
+Follow naming standards from **Delphi** libraries and the style defined in [Object Pascal Style guide](http://edn.embarcadero.com/print/10280 "Object Pascal Style Guide"), but this is hard and nobody gets it quite right (in other people's minds).
+We have done some minor changes to the general rules outlined in the document above.
+They are all in an effort to improve readability and to communicate intent more clearly.
+Some of them are added because times change, and the capabilities of the Delphi compiler changes as well.

 > There are only two hard things in Computer Science: cache invalidation and naming things.
 >
 > -- Phil Karlton

-We have done some minor changes to the general rules outlined in the document above.
-They are all in an effort to improve readability and to communicate intent more clearly.
-Some of them are put in place because times change, and the capabilities of the Delphi compiler change with them.

 ### Units

 We follow standards that are common in the .NET world (and probably other worlds as well):

 * Use dot notation when naming units, going from the general to the more specific after each dot.
+* Avoid more than three sections to a name, at most four.
 * Use subfolders for functional areas or subsystems.
 * The names of the files in subsystems should generally reflect the file path.
 * It is acceptable to put small utility classes together in a **Utils** folder, in order keep library paths manageable.